-Medigap policies are sold by private insurers, but they are strictly regulated by states and the federal government.
-These plans are available for people enrolled in Medicare Parts A and B, not for those who elect a Medicare Advantage plan.
+Private insurers sell Medigap policies, but states and the federal government strictly regulate them.
+These plans are available for people enrolled in Medicare parts A and B, not for those who elect a Medicare Advantage plan.
 Medigap plans pay for costs such as deductibles and copays and other charges that Medicare doesn’t cover.

-In 2010 the federal government standardized the types of Medigap plans, creating 10 options designated by A, B, C, D, F, G, K, L, M and N. Beginning in January, 2020 two of the more comprehensive and popular plans, C and F, stopped being available to people newly eligible for the program.
+In 2010 the federal government standardized the types of Medigap plans, creating 10 options designated by A, B, C, D, F, G, K, L, M and N. In January 2020 two of the more comprehensive and popular plans, C and F, ceased to be available to people newly eligible for the program.
 That’s because in 2015, Congress decided to prohibit Medigap from covering the annual deductible for Part B, which pays for doctor visits and other outpatient services.

 Plan G is the closest in design to Plan F. It covers everything F does except the Part B deductible.
 And Plan D is the closest to Plan C. It covers everything C does except the Part B deductible and the excess charges that nonparticipating doctors are allowed to charge their Medicare patients.

-But if you turned 65 after Jan.
-2020 or became disabled after the first of the year and want to buy a Medigap plan you will not be able to enroll in either C or F. Current Medicare enrollees and anyone who was eligible for Medicare before Jan.
+But if you turned 65 after January 2020 or became disabled after the first of the year and want to buy a Medigap plan, you will not be able to enroll in either C or F. Current Medicare enrollees and anyone eligible for Medicare before Jan.
 1, 2020, still have those plans to choose from.

 If you think a Medigap policy might be right for you, here is some basic information you’ll need to know to make your decision.